-“As somebody who is retired, volunteering has helped Ruth to get out more, make new friends, become more physically active and has made her feel part of a community service that is helping other local people to improve their health.” – Kim, Health Practitioner
+“As somebody who is retired, volunteering has helped Ruth to get out more, make new friends, become more physically active and has made her feel part of a community service that is helping other local people to improve their health.”
+(Kim, Health Practitioner)

 “Volunteering has helped with my confidence and self-esteem.”
 (Herdings Growers Project Volunteer)

 Current volunteering opportunities

-Live Better: Get Connected
+1. Live Better: Get Connected

-If you are interested in finding out more about how you can get involved, contact Lewis Bowman 07902 050 776 or e-mail email@example.com
+For more information contact Lewis Bowman on 07902 050 776 or email@example.com.

-If you are interested in finding out more about the Timebuilders project, contact Mirban Hussain on 0114 239 8946 or email firstname.lastname@example.org
+Find out more about the TimeBuilders project by calling our health team on 0114 239 8946 or email firstname.lastname@example.org.